Msmetamorphosis/NextMission-VetNavi-v3/README.md

 # NextMission Navigator (v3)

-Fresh repo: same look and flow as the original VetNavi prototype, with **API keys on the server only**, validated JSON action plans, optional **regional resource hints**, and a separate **chat** endpoint.
+Fresh repo: same look and flow as the original VetNavi prototype, with validated JSON action plans, optional **regional resource hints**, and a separate **chat** endpoint.

 ## Stack